daiwikmh/pharosAgentKit/readme.md

 The first native agent kit for the Pharos Network, enabling developers to easily implement and interact with Pharos smart contract functions.

 # Pharos Network Agent Kit Smart Contracts

-This repository contains the smart contracts for our first agent kit deployed on the Pharos Network.
 The contracts implement a decentralized finance (DeFi) system that includes a vault for collateralized stablecoin minting, a liquidity pool for token swaps, and an ERC20 token contract.
 Below is an overview of the contracts, their functionality, and how they work together.

 ## Overview